keymanapp/keyboards/release/sil/sil_madi/README.md

-Ma'di keyboard
+Ma'di (SIL) keyboard
 ==============

-2021 © SIL International
+© 2021 SIL International

 Version 1.0

 Description
 -----------

-This keyboard is desgined based on the new orthogrphy of Ma'di language spoken in South Sudan and Uganda.
+Ma'di (SIL) keyboard is designed based on the new orthography of Ma'di language spoken in South Sudan and Uganda.

 Supported Platforms
 -------------------